WASdev/lib.rtcomm.clientjs/rtcomm.signaling.proto.spec.md

 1. Signaling protocol for connecting WebRTC endpoints into media sessions.
 2. Service protocol for things like third party call control and event monitoring.
 See [**rtcomm.service.proto.spec.md**](https://github.com/WASdev/lib.rtcomm.node/blob/master/rtcomm.service.proto.spec.md) for details

-This specification describes the signaling protocol that occurs between Rtcomm endpoints (aka Rtcomm nodes) and Rtcomm connectors (which connect Rtcomm nodes together).
+This specification describes the signaling protocol that occurs between Rtcomm endpoints and Rtcomm connectors (which connect Rtcomm endpoints together).
 Examples of Rtcomm endpoints include:
-- Clients nodes
+- Clients endpoints
-- multiway nodes
+- multiway endpoints
-- record/playback nodes.
+- record/playback endpoints.
-- basically any endpoint that terminates a signalling session.
+- basically any endpoint that terminates a signaling session.

 This protocol supports all of the following capabilities: